Note: This page will be regularly updated as the project reaches new developments, ideas and goals.

 Discover more: Arctic Cycles

-The third level is to play digital DJ sets in various cities where I stop for some time and introduce people to the qualitative electronic music I love and support since years over Europe as a DJ and, when possible, in the city who gave birth to Techno music, Detroit–USA.
+The third level is to play digital DJ sets in various cities where I stop for some time and introduce people to the qualitative electronic music I love and support for years over Europe as a DJ and, when possible, in the city who gave birth to Techno music, Detroit–USA.

 The fourth level is to meet other sound enthusiasts, to interview them through a YouTube Video blog offering exposure for their own projects/ideas for free and to, hopefully, collaborate on some music projects for Arctic Cycles.